-One of the coolest features of Volt's intelligent technology is our dynamic periodized training calendar.
-It automatically optimizes your team's training program to your season dates, allowing your athletes to reach peak physical condition at just the right time.
+One of the coolest features of Cortex™, Volt's revolutionary performance training AI, is our dynamic periodized training calendar.
+It automatically optimizes your training program to your season dates, allowing athletes to reach peak physical condition at just the right time.

 The calendar is simple to set up and, best of all, easy to modify.
-You can make changes to your training calendar at any time, and the calendar will dynamically readjust your training to optimize your program to your new schedule.
-This article will guide you through the ins and outs of setting up your training calendar to help maximize the effectiveness of your team's Volt training.
+You can make changes to your training calendar at any time, and the calendar will dynamically adjust to optimize your program to the new schedule.
+This article will guide you through the ins and outs of setting up the training calendar to maximize the effectiveness of your Volt training.

 Step 1: Set Your Training Dates

 You need to enter 3 dates to optimize your Volt training:

 TRAINING START: The date you wish to start your off-season/Preparatory phase of training

 SEASON START: The date you wish to start your in-season/Competitive phase of training

 SEASON END: The date you wish to start your post-season/Transitional phase of training

 Your training program will change depending on what phase you're in, so it's important to get these dates right.
 You can always adjust them later on, if need be.

 The Preparatory phase (indicated by the Training Start date) contains the highest volume of training athletes will see in their Volt program.
 It's also typically the longest period of uninterrupted time athletes will have to train all year, making it critical for them to stay consistent during this phase.
 Depending on the program and experience level, athletes will be prompted to recalibrate their Strength Numbers periodically by retesting their hang clean, back squat, and bench press.